Cameronsplaze/AWS-ContainerManager/ContainerManager/README.md

 ## Base Stack Config Options

 These are config options for when you deploy the base stack, to fine-tune it to your needs.
 Update the [base-stack-config.yaml](../base-stack-config.yaml) file in the root of this repo.

+The options for the leaf stack groups are in [/Examples/README.md](../Examples/README.md#config-file-options).

 ---